 The 2016 Best Places to Work data show a 1.3-point jump in federal employee engagement compared to 2015, for a score of 59.4 out of 100.
 This builds on the 1.2-point increase registered in 2015.
 But the federal government still lags well behind the private sector, which recorded an employee engagement score of 77.1 out of 100 in 2016, according of Sirota, a survey research organization.
 The government should aspire to closing that 17.7-point gap and matching the private sector’s employee engagement score.

 Among individual federal organizations, 72.3 percent saw their overall employee engagement scores increase in 2016, compared to 70.4 percent in 2015 and 43.1 percent in 2014.
 Specifically, 77.8 percent of large agencies, 72 percent of midsize agencies, 57.1 percent of small agencies and 73.4 percent of the subcomponents experienced an increase in employee engagement in 2016.

-A comparison of 2015 Best Places to Work data and private sector survey results reveals an 18.6-point difference between the federal government (58.1) and the private sector (76.7) regarding employee satisfaction and commitment.
+When it comes to employee engagement, the private sector far outpaces the federal government.
+A comparison of 2016 Best Places to Work data and private sector survey results reveals a 17.7-point difference between the federal government (59.4) and the private sector (77.1) regarding employee engagement.